/images/resources/tutorials/authentication/create-account-after-login.png

 Account Data Storage

-You will then see a single account record similar to this, and note that the username field is set to a technical user identifier from Azure AD.
+You will then see a single account record similar to this, and note that the username field is set to a technical user identifier from Microsoft Entra ID.
 The account data can be extended further in future, via additional actions to collect custom data and apply custom logic.
 To see how this works you can run the authentication actions example.

 account_idusernameemail